JesusGautamah/awesome-chatgpt-actors/README.md

 )

 # Change the actor
-actor.act_as(actor: 'Virtual Assistant', language: 'ru') # it will return the same actor with the new options, check the list in https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv
+actor.act_as('Virtual Assistant') # it will return the same actor with the new options, check the list in https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv

 # Add a new actor to csv file
 AwesomeChatgptActors::CastControl.add_actor(actor: 'Virtual Assistant', prompt: 'I want you to act as a virtual assistant.
 I will give you tasks and you will reply with the results of the tasks.
 I want you to only reply with the results of the tasks, and nothing else.
 Do not write explanations.
 My first task is ""I want you to write a short story about a cat"""')